sesto-dev/next-prisma-tailwind-ecommerce/README.md

 ## i18n

-You can provide the list of languages in `next.config.js` file.
-There are `i18n` objects constructed in every page file that have `en` & `ja` translations available by default, you need to add your language translation as a key-pair value to these objects.
-There is also an i18n key in `main.config.js` file where you can provide translations for UI components.
+You provide the list of languages you are willing to support in `next.config.js` file.
+All of the i18n content is located in the `i18n.content.js` file in root directory.

-If you want to disable i18n and remove the select language dropdown in the Header, you only need to remove the `i18n` key from `next.config.js`.
+If you want to disable i18n & the select language dropdown in the Header, you only need to remove the `i18n` key from `next.config.js`.
+In this case the `en` content from the `i18n.config.js` file will be served as default.

 ## Built Upon